MicrosoftDocs/xamarin-docs/docs/ios/platform/ios13/multi-window-ipad.md

 ms.date: 09/20/2019
 ---

-# Multiple Windows for iPad
+# Multiple windows for iPad

 iOS 13 now supports side-by-side windows for the same app on iPad.
 This enables new experiences and drag-and-drop interactions between windows.
 This document shows you how to setup your application to support this feature, and introduces these new features.